RGF-team/rgf/Readme.rst

 License
 -------

-**rgf\_python** is distributed under the GNU General Public License v3 (GPLv3).
+**rgf\_python** is distributed under the MIT license.
 Please read file `LICENSE <https://github.com/RGF-team/rgf_python/blob/master/LICENSE>`__ for more information.

-**rgf\_python** includes RGF version 1.2 which is distributed under the GPLv3.
+**rgf\_python** includes RGF version 1.2 which is distributed under the MIT license.
 Original CLI implementation of RGF you can download at http://tongzhang-ml.org/software/rgf.

 **rgf\_python** includes FastRGF version 0.5 which is distributed under the MIT license.
 Original CLI implementation of FastRGF you can download at https://github.com/baidu/fast_rgf.